← Back to Grammar

 • Use multiple -mente adverbs in sequence correctly

-• Recognize common that don't use -mente
+• Recognise common that don't use -mente

 • Place adverbs correctly in sentences to modify verbs and adjectives